vastlimits/uberAgent-config/Tools/InvokeuberAgentConfigDownload/README.md

 PARAMETERS
     -Branch <String>
         The GitHub branch that should be cloned.
-A branch equals to an uberAgent version.
+A branch is equivalent to an uberAgent version.
 Mandatory parameter.

         Required?                    false
         Position?
 1